jurgenhaas/toggl-button-greasemonkey/README.md

 ###Remember project###

 Toggl button is clever about your project selections and remembers your previous selection.
 Not globally but within the context that you're operating in.
-E.g. if you're working on different project on GitHub, Toggl button will remember different Toggl projects for each of your GitHub projects wher you're used the button before.
+E.g. if you're working on different projects on GitHub, Toggl button will remember different Toggl projects for each of your GitHub projects where you've used the button before.

 The method to determine the context depends on the platform where the button is used.
-So the context on Github is determined different form the context on YouTrack.
-But all of that is open source, so you can just go ahead and look into th *platform.user.js* files and see how it's been implemented.
+So the context on Github is determined differently from the context on YouTrack.
+But all of that is open source, so you can just go ahead and look into th *[platform].user.js* files and see how it's been implemented.

 ###Caching data###

-When Toggl button connected to your Toggl account the first time, it collected all the data about your projects and stores that locally so that this data hasn't be to collected every time.
+When Toggl button connects to your Toggl account the first time, it collects all the data about your projects and stores that locally so that this data doesn't have to be collected every time.
 This is saving a lot of bandwidth and makes the whole process much faster.

-However, that could get you in a situation where your settings in your Toggl account (e.g. creating new projects or archiving existing ones) won't be reflected by the Toggle button.
+However, that could get you in a situation where your settings in your Toggl account (e.g. new projects) won't be reflected by the Toggle button.
 Don't worry, there are solutions for that too:

 First of all, Toggl button is updating the cached data once every 6 hours in the background anyway.
-If you want to force that process to happen at any time you need it, just open the project select list and select the last item in the list names *Reload settings*.
+If you want to force that process to happen at any time you need it, just open the project select list and select the last item in the list named *Reload settings*.
 This will reload the current page and the data will be updated.

 ###Keep status across page reloads###